wanghaisheng/new-starter/docs/guides/architecture/README.md

 # Architecture Documentation

-This directory contains documentation related to the system architecture of the HeyTCM project.
+This directory contains comprehensive documentation related to the system architecture of the HeyTCM project.

 ## Directory Structure